Skip to main content

 • Rootstock uses DECOR+, a unique variant of Nakamoto Consensus, with the capability to merge mine with Bitcoin or any other blockchain, sharing the Bitcoin block format and proof-of-work.

 • The block gas limit and the average block rate determine the number of transactions per second executable on the Rootstock platform.
 The current average block rate is one block every 30 seconds.
 The miner can vote to increase the block gas limit at each mined block.
 Currently, the block gas limit is 6.8M gas units per block.
 A simple RBTC transaction consumes 21K gas, so the Rootstock platform can execute 11 transactions per second today.
-This limit could increase as several improvement proposals, such as the RSKIP04 and LTCP protocol, propose improvements that can lower the resources required to process transactions on the Rootstock network.
+This limit could increase by activating one of several improvement proposals, such as the parallel transaction proposal specified in RSKIP-144.

 • On average, the network currently generates a block every 30 seconds.
 Miners can reduce the average block time to 15 seconds by optimizing their merge-mining operations.
 Systems that receive payments over Rootstock in exchange for a good or service outside the Rootstock blockchain should wait a variable number of confirmation blocks, depending on the amount involved in the payments.
 A minimum of 12 confirmations is recommended, corresponding to an average delay of 6 minutes.

-How does Rootstock protect its network from resource exhaustion attacks?
-The Rootstock “gas system” prevents attackers from creating, spreading, and including resource-intensive transactions in blocks without paying the associated fees.
+• The Rootstock “gas system” prevents attackers from creating, spreading, and including resource-intensive transactions in blocks without paying the associated fees.
 Every resource, including CPU, bandwidth, and storage, is accounted for by the consumption of an amount of gas.
-Every block has a gas limit, so the resources a block can consume are limited, making a resource exhaustion attack ineffective.
+Every block has a gas limit, so the resources a block can consume are limited, making a resource exhaustion attack ineffective Additionally, Rootstock nodes have an intelligent transaction rate limiter that protects the network from DoS attacks before transactions are included in blocks.

-What is the address format of Rootstock, and how is it different from Bitcoin?
-A Rootstock address is an identifier of 40 hexadecimal characters, while a Bitcoin address is an identifier of 26-35 alphanumeric characters.
-There are RSKIP proposals that suggest using different address types in the future.
+• A Rootstock address is an identifier of 40 hexadecimal characters, while a Bitcoin address is an identifier of 26-35 alphanumeric characters.
+Rootstock addresses use uppercase and lowercase letters as a checksum mechanism.

 • Rootstock addresses are similar to Ethereum addresses.
-To avoid situations where users mistakenly send funds to Ethereum addresses or vice versa, we’ve implemented an address checksum mechanism that distinguishes between chains.
-This is currently in use by many Ethereum-like networks.
+To avoid situations where users mistakenly send funds to Ethereum addresses or vice versa, Rootstock uses an address checksum mechanism that distinguishes between chains.
+This is currently in use in almost all Ethereum-like networks.
 Although this is not enforced in the node itself, it’s important to consider it at the client level (e.g., wallets).
-The checksum mechanism is described in the RSKIP60 Rootstock Improvement Proposal.
+The checksum mechanism is described in the RSKIP-60 Rootstock Improvement Proposal.

 Rootstock and RIF Services

-• RIF OS is a suite of open and decentralized infrastructure protocols that enable faster, easier, and more scalable distributed application development (dApps) within a unified environment.
-RIF OS is built on the Rootstock smart contract network, the first general-purpose smart contract secured by the Bitcoin network.
-RIF OS includes support for decentralized, third-party, off-chain payment networks; a set of APIs for seamless and secure communications between decentralized applications; and easy-to-use interfaces for developers.
+• Rootstock Infrastructure Framework (RIF) is a suite of open and decentralized infrastructure protocols that enable faster, easier, and more scalable distributed application development (dApps) within a unified environment.
+RIF is built on the Rootstock smart contract network, the first general-purpose smart contract secured by the Bitcoin network.
+RIF includes support for decentralized, third-party, off-chain payment networks; and easy-to-use interfaces for developers.

-RIF OS aims to bridge the gap between blockchain technologies and their mass-market adoption by providing developers and users access to various services across multiple crypto-economies.
+• RIF aims to bridge the gap between blockchain technologies and their mass-market adoption by providing developers and users access to various services across multiple crypto-economies.

 • RIF Name Service (RNS) is a protocol that enables the identification of blockchain addresses by human-readable names or aliases.
 It can identify other personal resources, such as payment or communication addresses, smart contracts, and Non-Fungible Tokens (NFTs).

-RNS makes interacting with blockchain resources easier and more user-friendly and enhances interoperability across different platforms.
+• RNS makes interacting with blockchain resources easier, more user-friendly and enhances interoperability across different platforms.

 • Anyone registering a domain in RNS can sell the domain directly or using a third-party secondary market.